Jet dumps fuel that lands on schoolkids near Los Angeles

 All the fuel evaporated very quickly and nothing flammable remained in the air or on the ground, he said.

-Cornell said 31 children and adults were affected at Park Avenue, and 12 at 93rd Street.
-The rest of those affected were at other schools.

-The school district said in a statement that paramedics were immediately called to treat anyone complaining of “skin irritation or breathing problems” and that its environmental health and safety office also responded.

-Park Avenue sixth-grader Diego Martinez said he and his classmates were outside for physical education class when they saw the airplane flying low overhead.
+Diego Martinez, a sixth-grader at Park Avenue Elementary in Cuday, said he and his classmates were outside for physical education class when they saw the airplane flying low overhead.

 “It was very close,” he said.